TharinduShantha98/my-profile/README.md

 #This is my profile
 ##institute of **IJSE**

-in This repository, I create Portfolio.
+In This repository, I create Portfolio.
 As a first,  I created  site map.

 As The second and third, I created Wireframe  and mock up✔✔🤞